Jarvis-Consulting-Group/jarvis_data_eng-KunjPatel03/README.md

   - JDBC App: The JDBC application is a robust system for performing essential CRUD operations (Create, Read, Update, Delete) on a database, utilizing the powerful JDBC API.
 It integrates a PostgreSQL database within a Docker container environment, with Maven as the package management and dependency resolution tool, and Git as the chosen version control system.
   - Grep App: Grep is a Java-based application offering two efficient approaches for pattern searching within text files.
 The Stream-Based Approach utilizes Java Streams and functional programming to process large datasets with minimal memory usage, ideal for handling massive files.
 The Traditional Approach uses conventional file I/O and looping for moderate-sized files.
 Comprehensive unit testing with JUnit and Mockito ensures application correctness.
 Dockerizing the application facilitates easy distribution and deployment.

+**Python Data Analytics** [[GitHub](https://github.com/Jarvis-Consulting-Group/jarvis_data_eng-KunjPatel03/tree/master/python_data_analytics)]: Utilized advanced data analytics techniques to analyze a company's transactional data and gain insights into customer shopping behavior, contributing to the development of targeted marketing strategies.
+Employing Python as the primary programming language, I harnessed the power of Pandas, Numpy, Matplotlib, and SQLAlchemy libraries to perform comprehensive data analysis.
+The entire analysis was conducted within a Jupyter notebook environment, where I seamlessly accessed data from both CSV files and a PostgreSQL database, sourced from the company's data warehouse.
+Operating on a Jupyter server, the notebook generated detailed visualizations, including plots illustrating monthly sales trends, order placements, customer counts, and, significantly, Recency, Frequency, and Monetary segmentation of the customer base.
+This project showcased my proficiency in data analysis, software tools, and database integration, enabling data-driven insights to drive strategic decision-making.

 ## Highlighted Projects